sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

 1. This is not your average self-help book that is trying to make you feel good.
-I really like the honesty of the authors in many places to actually state: \"Yes this is hard and if it\'s not worth your time maybe just don\'t bother\" (although they seem to be trying to upset you in many places \[grounded in the believe that Offence as a detector for ideas to pay attention to\]
+I really like the honesty of the authors in many places to actually state: \"Yes this is hard and if it's not worth your time maybe just don't bother\" (although they seem to be trying to upset you in many places \[grounded in the believe that Offence as a detector for ideas to pay attention to\]